Meychi/ASCrypt/README.md

 ASCrypt
 =======

-Open-source encryption library with a similar API for multiple languages.
+ASCrypt is an open-source crypto library with a similar API for multiple languages.